 Performance (C# Programming Guide)

-It is best to avoid using value types in situations where they must be boxed a high number of times, for example in non-generic collections classes such as System.Collections.ArrayList.
-You can avoid boxing of value types by using generic collections such as System.Collections.Generic.List<T>.
 Boxing and unboxing are computationally expensive processes.
 When a value type is boxed, an entirely new object must be created.
-This can take up to 20 times longer than a simple reference assignment.
+This can take up to 20 times longer than an assignment.
 When unboxing, the casting process can take four times as long as an assignment.
 For more information, see Boxing and Unboxing.

 Empty destructors should not be used.
 When a class contains a destructor, an entry is created in the Finalize queue.
 When the destructor is called, the garbage collector is invoked to process the queue.
 If the destructor is empty, this simply results in a loss of performance.
 For more information, see Destructors.